-- CVD is the leading cause of death worldwide (AHA 2019).
-Serum cholesterol is known to be related to ASCVD, with LDL-C being the dominant form of atherogenic cholesterol (Grundy et al 2018). - Alirocumab and evolocumab are fully human monoclonal antibodies that inhibit PCSK9, leading to substantial LDL-C reduction (Navarese et al 2015).
+- CVD is the leading cause of death worldwide (AHA 2020).
+Serum cholesterol is known to be related to ASCVD, with LDL-C being the dominant form of atherogenic cholesterol (Grundy et al 2019). - Alirocumab and evolocumab are fully human monoclonal antibodies that inhibit PCSK9, leading to substantial LDL-C reduction (Navarese et al 2015).
 The PCSK9 inhibitors are administered SC every 2 weeks or once monthly. - Alirocumab is indicated as an adjunct to diet, alone or in combination with other LLTs (eg, statins, ezetimibe) for treatment of adults with primary hyperlipidemia (including HeFH) to reduce LDL-C and to reduce the risk of MI, stroke, and UA requiring hospitalization in adults with established CVD. - Evolocumab is indicated as an adjunct to diet, alone or in combination with other LLTs (eg, statins, ezetimibe) for treatment of adults with primary hyperlipidemia (including HeFH) to reduce LDL-C; as an adjunct to diet and other LLTs (eg, statins, ezetimibe, LDL apheresis) in patients with HoFH who require additional lowering of LDL-C; and to reduce the risk of MI, stroke, and coronary revascularization in adults with established CVD. - The efficacy and safety of alirocumab and evolocumab have been demonstrated across numerous clinical trials in various patient populations.
-The PCSK9 inhibitors offer substantial LDL-C lowering and both have been shown to reduce CV events in high-risk patients, although benefit on mortality is still unclear. - Alirocumab and evolocumab are generally well-tolerated.
+The PCSK9 inhibitors offer substantial LDL-C lowering, and both have been shown to reduce CV events in high-risk patients, although benefit on mortality is still unclear. - Alirocumab and evolocumab are generally well-tolerated.
 The most common AEs include nasopharyngitis, injection site reactions, and influenza. - Low LDL-C levels (ie, LDL-C < 25 mg/dL) were frequently encountered with alirocumab and evolocumab in clinical trial experience; however, rates of overall AEs, serious AEs, and neurocognitive AEs among these patients were similar to those among the overall group.
-The long-term effects of very low LDL-C levels by alirocumab or evolocumab are still unknown.
+The long-term effects of very low LDL-C levels by alirocumab or evolocumab are still unknown. - Current guidelines from the ACC/AHA (Grundy et al 2019), AACE/ACE (Handelsman et al 2020), and the NLA (Jacobson et al 2015, Orringer et al 2017) all recommend maximally-tolerated statins as first-line therapy, with ezetimibe and the PCSK9 inhibitors as potential second-line agents for patients not achieving adequate LDL-C lowering.
+Patients with ASCVD or at high risk for ASCVD may benefit from more aggressive LDL-C targets; however, there is no consensus on goal LDL-C levels.